 Once you have a functional small business, it’s time to look at scaling up.
 This is the dream for any online business owner.

 As you plan development of your two-sided marketplace, keep large vendors in mind.
 Cultivate these relationships as early as possible, and plan future additions to accommodate them.
 Large vendors already have their own customer base, and they can bring huge swaths of them to your marketplace.
-They’ll also help cover the supply-demand gap, flooding the market with product.
+They’ll also help cover the supply-demand gap, flooding the market with products.

 Of course, creating a two-sided marketplace isn’t quite that simple.
 Most startups struggle with what we call the chicken-and-egg problem.
 If you’re not familiar with this common dilemma, keep reading.